cs3110/textbook/src/chapters/preface/install.md

 environment issue.
 See the tip above about the `opam env` command.
 ```

 Enter 3110 followed by two semi-colons.
 Press return.
-The # is the utop prompt.
+The # is the utop prompt;
+you do not type it yourself.

 ```ocaml
 # 3110;;
 - : int = 3110
 ```

 Stop to appreciate how lovely `3110` is.
 Then quit utop.
-Note that you must
+Note that this time you
-enter the extra # before the quit directive.
+must enter the extra # before the quit directive.

 ```ocaml
 # #quit;;
 ```

+A faster way to quit is to type Control+D.

 ## Double Check OCaml

-Let's pause to double check whether your installation has been successful.
-It's
-worth the effort!
+If you're having any trouble with your installation, follow these double-check
+instructions.
+Some of them repeat the tips we provided above, but we've put them
+all here in one place to help diagnose any issues.

 First, **reboot your computer**.
-(Really!
-No matter how silly it might seem, we
-want a clean slate for this test.)
-Second, run utop, and make sure it still
+We need a clean slate for this double check.

-works.
-If it does not, here are some common issues:
+Second, run utop, and make sure it works.
+If it does not, here are some common
+issues:

 - **Are you in the right Unix prompt?** On Mac, make sure you are in whatever
   Unix shell is the default for your Terminal: don't run bash or zsh or anything